 - Disney Villain Death: Eggman falling into the ocean in The Stinger, of course he's not gone for good, as he points out while doing so.Eggman: Why does it always end this way?...

-- Dummied Out: Sprites of Robotnik as he appeared in the American SatAM cartoon are buried in the game's code, as well as an English translation of the game's dialogue, suggesting plans for localized western release that, sadly, never came to be.
+- Sprites of Robotnik as he appeared in the American SatAM cartoon are buried in the game's code, as well as an English translation of the game's dialogue, suggesting plans for localized western release that, sadly, never came to be.